dulaku/ProGAN-for-Humans/README.md

 Thanks to [Animesh Karnewar's Pytorch implementation of ProGAN](https://github.com/akanimax/pro_gan_pytorch) for some inspiration and [Erik Linder-Norén](https://github.com/eriklindernoren/PyTorch-GAN) for inspiration on implenting straightforward GANs.

+Recommended reading order is progan_layers.py, progan_models.py, train.py.
+The dataloader and config files can be referenced as needed.

 Because this code's readability was the highest priority, some other features of the original project are lacking and the project is likely not "production-ready".
 In particular:

 * The code is not platform agnostic - it assumes a machine with 16 CPU cores and 2 GPUs with 8 GB VRAM apiece.
 Instead, comments point out these assumptions when they are made and gives guidance on changing them for different machines.